railtoolkit/schema/doc/Rolling-Stock.md

 ### Model Fidelity Rationale

-The `model_fidelity` attribute allows for different levels of detail in train dynamics modeling, each serving different use cases:
+The `model_fidelity` attribute specifies the level of detail for train dynamics modeling:

-- `simplified_characteristics`: Uses basic acceleration and deceleration parameters.
+- `simplified`: Uses basic acceleration and deceleration parameters.
 Suitable for high-level planning and simple simulations where detailed dynamics are not required.
-Parametersare definied in `trains`.
+Parameters are defined in `trains.simplified_characteristics`.

-- `effort_tables`: Uses lookup tables for tractive and braking effort over speed.
-Appropriate when measured or manufacturer-provided performance data is available and precise force calculations are needed.
+- `detailed`: Uses detailed vehicle parameters including physical properties and effort tables.
+Appropriate for precise simulations where accurate force calculations are needed.
 Parameters are defined in `vehicles`.

-- `physical_model`: Uses physical parameters and formulas.
-Best suited for accurate simulations where component-level behavior and physical effects need to be considered.
-Parameters are defined in `vehicles`.

-A file may contain more than one level of fidelity.
-Even though, the fidelity levels are mutually exclusive - only values from the selected fidelity level will be used in calculations, even if data for other levels is present in the file.
-The attribute `model_fidelity` can be used as switch to select the level of fidelity to be used.
+A file may contain data for both fidelity levels, but only values from the selected level will be used in calculations.
+The attribute `model_fidelity` acts as a switch to select which level of detail to use.

 ## Attributes in "trains"